bundlewrap/bundlewrap/doc/dev_item.rst

     ITEM_TYPE_NAME = "foo"

-``PARALLEL_APPLY`` indicates whether multiple instances of this item can be applied in parallel.
-For most items this is OK (e.g. creating multiple files at the same time), but some types of items have to be applied sequentially (e.g. package managers usually employ locks to ensure only one package is installed at a time):
+``BLOCK_CONCURRENT`` is a list of item types (e.g. ``pkg_apt``), that cannot be applied in parallel with this type of item.
+May include this very item type itself.
+For most items this is not an issue (e.g. creating multiple files at the same time), but some types of items have to be applied sequentially (e.g. package managers usually employ locks to ensure only one package is installed at a time):

 .. code-block:: python

-    PARALLEL_APPLY = False
+    BLOCK_CONCURRENT = ["pkg_apt"]

 ``REQUIRED_ATTRIBUTES`` is a list of attribute names that must be set on each item of this type.
 If BundleWrap encounters an item without all these attributes during bundle inspection, an exception will be raised.
 Example: